wikimatze/vimfiles/README.md

 - [syntastic](https://github.com/scrooloose/syntastic): performs syntax check on various languages when saving
 - [surround](https://github.com/tpope/vim-surround)
-  - `ds"` → stands for delete surround and will delete the surrounds - place the cursor in the string with the surroundings
+  - `ds"` → stands for delete surround and will delete the surrounds
       - example: `{ :a => 1 }` after pressing `ds{` you will get `:a => 1`
   - `cs("` → change surroundings and will replace the first surrounding argument with the second surrounding